 • Emergency use of an unapproved drug, biologic or device - Contact the IRB Office immediately to discuss the situation.
-If there is no time to make this contact, see Toolkit item HRP-322 WORKSHEET: Emergency Use for the regulatory criteria allowing such a use and make sure these are followed.
-Use the consent template HRP-506 TEMPLATE: Emergency Use Consent found at https://go.rutgers.edu/HSPP-Toolkit to prepare your consent document.
-You will need to submit a report of the emergency use to the IRB within five days of the use of unapproved devices, drugs and biologics, and an IRB application for initial review within 30 days.
-If you fail to submit the report within five days or the IRB application for initial review within 30 days you will be restricted from submitting new Human Research until the report and IRB application for initial review have been received.
+If there is no time to make this contact, see Toolkit item HRP-322 WORKSHEET: Emergency Use for the regulatory criteria allowing such use and make sure these are followed.
+Use the consent template HRP-506 TEMPLATE: Emergency Use Consent found at https://research.rutgers.edu/researcher-support/research-compliance/human-subjects-protection-program-toolkit to prepare your consent document.
+You will need to submit a report of the emergency use to the IRB within five days of the use of unapproved devices, drugs, and biologics, and an IRB application for initial review within 30 days.
+If you fail to submit the report within five days or the IRB application for initial review within 30 days, you will be restricted from submitting new Human Research until the report and IRB application for initial review has been received.